 The romantic leads are played by two ENO Harewood Artists, Soraya Mafi and Elgan Llŷr Thomas.

 The opening night of The Mikado is also our Annual Gala performance – this year in aid of the Sir John Tomlinson Fellowship to support ENO Harewood Artists, our flagship training programme for British born or trained singers with the potential for an international career.

 Tickets include a donation and a glass of bubbly on arrival.
-You may be asked for your little list – so be prepared.

 Discover The Mikado

 Find out more about The Mikado including the full synopsis and introductory guide >>